paololache/paololache/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Telefonica Tech.
+- 🔭 I’m currently working as an entrepreneur.
 - 🌱 I’m currently learning new technologies
 - 👯 I’m looking to collaborate on tech community
 - 🤔 I’m looking for help with challenging projects.